Don't Throw Anything Away with Pausable Downloads

 }

-So far we are able to schedule, pause and cancel downloads so let's add in the ability to resume a download:
+So far, we can schedule, pause and cancel downloads, so let's add in the ability to resume a download:

 class AssetDownloadsSession {